burakekim/burakekim.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Burak, yet another AI4EO researcher, whose main goal is to transform remote sensing and earth observation data into insights by using machine learning!
-My research interest lies in the intersection between machine learning and computer vision with a special focus on deep learning and remote sensing.
+My research interest focus on the intersection between machine learning and computer vision with particular emphasis on multi-modal and multi-sensor utilization of deep learning for remote sensing tasks such as classification, object detection, image translation, super-resolution, data fusion, and change detection.
 Long story short, I try my best to get the most out of remote sensing data.

 I'm a research assistant at [Koç University](https://www.ku.edu.tr/en/), on an ERC project titled [UrbanOccupations](https://urbanoccupations.ku.edu.tr/).